-- If you found any marks of molds on the top of the mango, then it should be discarded.
+- If you find any marks of mold on the top of the mango, then it should be discarded.

 - When you touch the fruit, then its skin is soft or dull, then you should peel the skin and check the texture.
 If the texture is bad, then it is spoiled.

-- If you found any small sunken spots or bruises on the mango skin, then cut the portion and use the rest.
+- If you find any small sunken spots or bruises on the mango skin, then cut the portion and use the rest.

 The interesting mango facts that everyone doesn’t know are given here:

-- Mango is one of the oldest fruits known to India.
+- Mango is one of the oldest fruits known in India.

 - Magos are of huge importance for Buddhists.